pythonanywhere/flask-tutorials/tutorial-2.md

     git add templates/login_page.html

-...and some changes to `flask_app.py`:
+...and some changes to `flask_app.py`; run this to see them:

+    git diff

+....then this to add them to the list of changes to commit.

     git add flask_app.py

-And now we've added the files, we commit those changes to make a coherent single change:
+And now we've added the files, we commit those changes -- remember, this is to batch everything together to make a coherent single change:

     git commit -m"First cut at the login page"

 Right, let's add the basics of the login functionality.
 Initially, we won't actually distinguish between logged-in and non-logged-in users on the main page; we'll just change this page so that if someone enters the username "admin" and the password
-"secret", they get sent back to the front page -- but if they enter anything else, they'll get sent back to the login page.
-Change the view so that it looks like this:
+"secret", they get sent back to the front page -- but if they enter anything else, they'll get sent back to the login page, and shown an error message saying that the credentials were incorrect.
+Change the `login` view so that it looks like this:

     @app.route("/login/", methods=["GET", "POST"])
     def login():